sumurthy/ojsspec/markdown/sp-client-base/servicescope.md

 #### Returns
 `void`
-- a service instance that was constructed using ServiceKey.defaultCreator This is a shorthand function that constructs the default implementation of the specified serviceKey, and then registers it by calling ServiceScope.provide().
+- a service instance that was constructed using ServiceKey.defaultCreator

 #### Parameters
 None